Online shopping just got more interesting- and for some, a lot more fun. Typically when one online shops they simply:

 The products that VidFall offer consumers range from goods, services, and travel of all types.
 As their company expands, these options will as well.

 VidFall’s site mainly applies to the Millennial Generation of consumers.
-This age segment is enthusiastic about technology, has a love for streaming online videos, and like to have convenience in everything they do.
+This age segment is enthusiastic about technology.
+They love streaming online videos.
+And they like to have convenience in everything they do.
 As a millennial myself, I am constantly watching videos, and online shopping.
 Being able to combine these two acts to generate a savings toward goods I would buy anyways makes this process much more enjoyable.